garyfleming/feature-toggling-talk/feature-toggles.md

 ---

-# Feature Branching - Manual Merging
+# Problem: Feature Branching - Manual Merging

 ^	Merging is also error-prone and manual.
 Because you're relying on people to bring together disparate threads of your system months after they're finished, they have to reason about multiple things that they may not have seen and may not fully understand.